scindex/scindex/scindex.md

   - *Description*: Models for representing and controlling the flow of logic, commonly used in AI, robotics, and game development.
   - *Examples*: FSMs, Behavior Trees

+- **C0499**: Provisional Execution & Scheduling Models Item
+  - *Description*: A temporary holding category for Execution & Scheduling Models items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: C05 - Resource Management Logic
 _Logic for allocating and managing system resources like bandwidth, CPU, and power._